-I’ve been running life story sessions at a care home in Worthing since April last year.
+In April 2014 I was asked to facilitate life story work at a care home that supports people living with dementia.
 Previous blogs record some of the positive changes that we’ve noticed.
 This morning I spent a few minutes catching up the team- two young members of care staff- to explore their observations about our work.

 Charlotte has noticed how knowing the residents through their stories has really helped her support them through good and bad times.
 ‘We can have real conversations together.
 If someone’s upset or agitated I can begin talking about a place we both know or a story they’ve told me.
 Working with one man has changed how I see him.
 Staff used to try and get him to take his hat off and he got upset about that.
 I understand why it’s important for him to wear his hat.
 All his life he’s worn a hat- when he was a paperboy, in the boy scouts, in the Navy and in the Glider Air Corps.
 Now I understand why his hat is important and I can let the other staff know.’